Louis Patrick Leroux, PhD

 After degrees in Theatre (Ottawa, BA; Paris III, DEA), French Literature (Ottawa, BA), and Arts Management (HEC-Montréal, DESS), he earned his doctorate in Theatre and the Performing Arts from the Sorbonne nouvelle (Paris III).
 Before joining academia, he worked as a playwright and director and was the founding Artistic Director of Ottawa’s Théâtre la Catapulte (1992-98) and a co-founder of la Nouvelle scène theatre space in Ottawa.

-His recent work on university-based research-creation over the past five years can be seen on http://resonance.hexagram.ca, this includes theatrical productions, film, dance, and video installation.
-He has done additional research-creation work on circus, in a laboratory setting involving multimedia and dramaturgy (National Circus School, les 7 doigts de la main, Géodézik) and is embarking on a three-year funded study of the dramaturgy of movement in contemporary circus and physical theatre (2015-18).
+His recent work on university-based research-creation can be seen on http://resonance.hexagram.ca, this includes theatrical productions, film, dance, and video installation.
+He has done additional research-creation work on circus, in a laboratory setting involving multimedia and dramaturgy (National Circus School, les 7 doigts de la main, Géodézik) and has embarked on a three-year funded study of the dramaturgy of movement in contemporary circus and physical theatre (2015-18).

-He is the founding director of the Montreal Working Group on Circus Research.
-He is a regular member of the Hexagram Institute for research/creation in media arts and technology, and has been an ongoing Research Faculty with matralab since 2007.
-He is also a regular member of CRILCQ-Université de Montréal, Centre de recherches interuniversitaire en littérature et en culture québécoises, and a member of the Socio-esthétique des pratiques théâtrales du Québec contemporain interuniversity research group.
+He is the founding director of the Montreal Working Groupon Circus Research.
+He is a regular member of Milieux (formerly the Hexagram Institute for research/creation in media arts and technology), and has beenan ongoing Research Faculty with matralab since 2007.
+He is also aregular member of CRILCQ-Université de Montréal, Centre de recherches interuniversitaire en littérature et en culture québécoises, as well as McGill University’s Centre for Interdisciplinary Research on Montreal, and a member of the Socio-esthétique des pratiques théâtrales du Québec contemporain interuniversity research group.
 Finally, he is Associate Researcher with the National Circus School of Montreal.

 Recent major research funding (since 2009)